Jimmy Alapag: 2008–2011 seasons

-In the 2008–09 PBA Philippine Cup Finals, Alapag would add another championship ring by helping the Tropang Texters vanquish the Alaska Aces in a seven-game series.
-He did the same trick in the 2010–11 PBA Philippine Cup Finals against San Miguel after beating the Beermen 4 games to 2 and shared the Finals MVP honors with Jayson Castro.
-In the 2011 PBA Commissioner's Cup Finals, he once again led the Tropang Texters to their back-to-back championships against Brgy.
-Ginebra, with him and Jayson Castro again both awarded as co-finals MVP.
-His team made it again in the 2011 PBA Governors' Cup Finals only to lose to the Petron Blaze Boosters in seven games.
+Alapag scored 27 points in a win over SMB as they took the early lead in the standings of the 2010 Philippine Cup with 2–0.
+He then had a season-high 33 points with 10 assists in a win over Barako, earning himself a Player of the Week award.
+He then led Talk 'N Text to another championship in the 2010–11 PBA Philippine Cup finals against San Miguel after beating the Beermen 4 games to 2 and shared the Finals MVP honors with Castro.
+During the 2011 Commissioner's Cup playoffs, he had a bout with fever.
+He recovered enough to send Talk 'N Text past the semis against Air21.
+In the 2011 PBA Commissioner's Cup finals, he once again led the Tropang Texters to their back-to-back championships, this time against Brgy.
+Ginebra, with him and Castro again both awarded as co-finals MVP.
+He was then selected once again to take part in both the All-Star Game and the Three Point Shootout during the 2011 All-Star Weekend.
+His team made it again in the 2011 PBA Governors' Cup finals only to lose to the Petron Blaze Boosters in seven games.
 At season's end, he was minted as the season's Most Valuable Player, beating the likes of Arwind Santos and Mark Caguioa in the MVP race.